pushkargodbole/stinger-stinger/README.md

 Build Problems
 --------------

 First check the STINGER GitHub page to verify that the build is passing (icon immediately under the title).
 If it is not passing, the issue resides within the current version itself.
 Please checkout a previous revision - the build should be fixed shortly as failing builds sent notifications to the authors.

 Build problems after pulling updates are frequently the result of changes to the Protocol Buffer formats used in STINGER.
 These are currently unavoidable as an unfortunate side effect of how we distribute PB and tie it into CMake.
 To fix, remove your build directory and build STINGER from scratch.

-Additionally, this version of the STINGER tool suite is tested almost exclusively on Linux machines running later version of Ubuntu and Fedora.
-While we  would like to have multi-platform compatibility with Mac (via "real" GCC) and Windows (via GCC on cygwin), these are lower priority for our team - unless a project sponsor requires it :-)
+Additionally, this version of the STINGER tool suite is tested almost exclusively on Linux machines running later version of Debian, Ubuntu, and Fedora.
+While we would like to have multi-platform compatibility with Mac (via "real" GCC) and Windows (via GCC on cygwin), these are lower priority for our team - unless a project sponsor requires it.